 - Salt and pepper

-- ¼ cup fresh cilantro, chopped
+- ¼ cup fresh basil, chopped (extra for garnish)

 Shop products featured in this recipe: